 7th February 2017

-airBaltic announced new route service to Russia, with opening of Riga – Kazan route.
+airBaltic announces new route service to Russia, with opening of Riga - Kazan route

 From 26th April 2017, airBaltic plans to operate this route twice weekly, with the Boeing 737 aircraft.

 In September 2016, airBaltic achieved the fastest growth in passenger numbers among the top carriers serving the Baltic region in the peak summer month of July. airBaltic serves over 60 destinations from its home base in Riga, Latvia.
 From every one of these locations, airBaltic offers convenient connections via Riga to its network spanning Europe, Scandinavia, CIS and the Middle East.
 In addition, airBaltic also offers new direct flights from Tallinn and Vilnius.